hailelagi/hailelagi.com/content/writing/stitch-fs.md

 }
 ```

-At every point during the boot <-> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point** or interact with each other using the filesystem interface, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/).
+At every point during the boot <-> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point** or interact with each other using a well formed generic filesystem interface(the virtual filesystem interface -- an idea [going back to oracle!](https://docs.oracle.com/cd/E36784_01/html/E39021/fsoverview-51.html)), as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/).
 This compositional nature is often exploited by `copy-on-write` filesystems to cache, decouple and recreate snapshots of filesystem objects, by interacting with the FUSE kernel api, we can mount anything right in userspace! -- more important than _how_ is _why._

 ## why fuse?
-Hopefully it makes sense that file system heirarchies can be built as an interface over whatever you like -- with FUSE or `ublk` it's right in userspace, no need to muck about inside a kernel - that's a scary place, google drive, your [calendar](https://github.com/lvkv/whenfs), a zip archive, [icmp packets](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)... it goes on, you are only bounded by imagination -- but should you put it in production?[^7] I don't know, but I know it's possible to do so over object storage and is a natural fit[^6] for certain workloads such as machine learning and analytics: it's cheap, and POSIX access methods are well understood by existing applications, however [beware of latency and compatibility.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)
+Hopefully it makes sense that file system heirarchies can be built as an interface over whatever your preferred medium -- with FUSE or `ublk` it's right in userspace, no need to muck about inside a kernel, google drive, your [calendar](https://github.com/lvkv/whenfs), a zip archive, [icmp packets](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)... it goes on, you are only bounded by imagination and time -- but should you put it in production?[^7] I don't know, but I know it's possible to do so over object storage and is a natural fit[^6] for certain workloads such as machine learning and analytics, why? it's cheap, highly available + fault tolerant with practically zero overhead operational cost for such reliability moreover POSIX access methods are well understood by existing applications, however [beware of latency and compatibility.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)

 {{% callout %}}
 An aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc